Experience with Quickbooks is a must. Accounting degree preferred but not required. Please send resume and salary

 |Healthcare and social assistance||36,830|

 Many bookkeeping, accounting, and auditing clerks work full time.
-About 1 in 4 worked part time in 2014.
+About 1 in 4 work part time.
 They may work longer hours to meet deadlines at the end of the fiscal year, during tax time, or when monthly or yearly accounting audits are performed.
 Those who work in hotels, restaurants, and stores may put in overtime during peak holiday and vacation seasons.

-Employment of bookkeeping, accounting, and auditing clerks is projected to decline 8 percent from 2014 to 2024.
+Employment of bookkeeping, accounting, and auditing clerks is projected to decline 8 percent through 2024.

 Technological change is expected to reduce demand for these workers.
 Software improvements, such as cloud computing, have automated many of the tasks performed by bookkeepers.
 As a result, bookkeepers will increasingly be hired on a contract basis through third party bookkeeping firms, rather than being held on staff.